Menternship/overview/officialInternships.md

  * Length: 40 hours
  * Duration: 60 days from acceptance of offer
  * Onboarding:
-   * 1 hour of Pair Programming to begin internship
+   * 1 hour of Pair Programming (remote or in person) to begin internship
    * Detailed documentation for the volunteer to read and understand without needing to figure everything out
    * Strong lines of communication (Slack, Discord, Skype, or some equivalent service)